-The Career Transition Center provides programs and services to individuals who are currently working and are seeking a job or career change or are looking to enhance their present career, individuals who have lost a job and are seeking new employment, and college graduates who are looking for that first "career" position.
+Community Career Services provides programs and services to individuals who are currently working and are seeking a job or career change or are looking to enhance their present career, individuals who have lost a job and are seeking new employment, and college graduates who are looking for that first "career" position.

-Resource Library - Provides reference books, newspapers, directories, community resource information, job listings, computers, space, telephone and FAX availability.
+Resource Library - Provides reference books, newspapers, directories, community resource information, job listings, computers, videos, and copiers and FAX availability.